grubeben/194.077-Applied-Deep-Learning/README.md

 ### Hence, the project outcome shall definitely include:

-1) Implementation of an n-step A2C-agent for discrete action spaces 1.1) Employment of the agent on an open-ai gym environment to establish baseline 1.2) Seek improvement by adaption of NN and data
+1) Implementation of an n-step A2C-agent for discrete action spaces
+    * Employment of the agent on an open-ai gym environment to establish baseline
+    * Seek improvement by adaption of NN and data

-2) Implementation of an n-step A2C- agent for continuous action spaces 2.1) Employment of the agent in a PyBullet (physics-based) environment 2.2) Comparison of performance between discrete-A2C and continuous-A2C in similar environment
+2) Implementation of an n-step A2C- agent for continuous action spaces
+    * Employment of the agent in a PyBullet (physics-based) environment
+    * Comparison of performance between discrete-A2C and continuous-A2C in similar environment

 ### I will treat the following as BONUS (if time allows):

 3) Implementation of a DQ- agent for at least one of the action-space scenarios described above
 4) Comparison of convergence and policy quality between action-value-based agent and policy-based agent

-### *Note:* The agents above will be restricted to "ending problems* (= such ones that feature episodes)

 ### *Personal goals:*
 1) Broaden understanding of different approaches to reinforcement learning there are and how they relate to another by learning about and implementing a üpolicy-based method
 2) Dealing with continuous action / state spaces

+### *Note: The agents above will be restricted to "ending problems" (= such ones that feature episodes)*
 ____________________________________________________________________________________
 ## NECESSARY STEPS
 Steps that correspond to BONUS-quests are marked with [BONUS].